bradleymarques/openhistorydatabase/README.md

   <a rel="dct:publisher"
      href="www.openhistorydatabase.org">
     <span property="dct:title">Bradley Marques</span></a>
-  has waived all copyright and related or neighboring rights to
+  has waived all copyright and related or neighboring rights to the data produced by
   <span property="dct:title">Open History Database</span>.
 This work is published from:
 <span property="vcard:Country" datatype="dct:ISO3166"